 One of the main decisions you will have to make when settling a car accident claim is whether to take the case to trial or settle.
 Most car accident cases are settled out of court.
 An insurance adjuster will offer a settlement based on their investigation, and you have the option to accept or deny the offer.

 However, some cases go to trial.
 If the case goes to trial, a jury will decide how much money the injured person should receive.
-An experienced lawyer can help determine what the best option is.
+An experienced lawyer can help determine what the best option is in your particular case.

 How Long Will it Take for My Rock Hill Car Accident Case to Go to Court?

-The length of a car accident case will depend on several factors, including the severity of injuries, liability, and amount of damage to the vehicle.
+The length of a car accident case will depend on several factors, including the severity of injuries, how clear liability is against the other driver, and amount of damage to the vehicle.
 Most claims for car accidents are settled out of court, and it can take several months for a settlement to be reached.
 Contact an experienced car accident lawyer to learn more about the time frame for your specific case.

 Why You Should Hire a Rock Hill Car Accident Attorney for Your Case